 These services down to Singapore are often very busy, so it is advisable to buy your tickets well in advance and not just turn up at Tampin station on the hopes of getting a seat.

 The easiest and most convenient way to purchase tickets is to book them online directly from the KTM Malaysian Railways website or through an online agent.

-You will need a credit card and prices are the same as there would be from the station, plus a small admin fee.
+You will need a credit card and prices are the same as there would be from the station, plus a small admin fee for some payment methods.